eralpkor/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+* Express is Node.js web application framework that can help setup web server very easy.
+* Some of the functionality includes middleware and routing.

 - [ ] Describe Middleware?

+* Middleware is array of functions or third party application that gives us access to
+* `request` and `respond` in the servers request response cycle.

 - [ ] Describe a Resource?

+* Is any thing digital, text, HTML, images basically it's the content.

 - [ ] What can the API return to help clients know if a request was successful?

+* Success 200 - 299.

 - [ ] How can we partition our application into sub-applications?

+* Creating directories and middleware.
+Creating  routing to partition your
+* application in several different endpoint routes pulling from selected databases.

 ## Project Setup